 The ultimate decision to cool rests with the responsible clinician, and occasional babies may be felt to potentially benefit from cooling outside these criteria.
 This should be carefully documented.
-Infants born in hospitals that are unable to deliver active cooling but whom the referring clinician feels might benefit from cooling should be discussed as soon as possible with NNeTs via the transfer request pathway.
+Infants born in hospitals that are unable to deliver active cooling but whom the referring clinician feels might benefit from cooling should be discussed as soon as possible with either the RVI or NNeTs via the transfer request mechanisms.

-4.3 Timing and location of cooling
+4.3) Timing and location of cooling

 Current evidence is highly suggestive that the earlier the cooling is initiated the greater the potential benefit.
-Cooling can commence passively (i.e. by stopping active warming, opening incubator doors etc but NOT by the use of fans or ice) and target temperatures (33.5 °C +/- 0.5 °C) can be achieved this way (this was undertaken before arrival at a cooling centre).
+Cooling can commence passively (i.e. by stopping active warming, opening incubator doors etc but NOT by the use of fans or ice) and target temperatures (33.5 °C +/- 0.5 °C) can be achieved this way (this was undertaken before arrival at a TOBY centre as part of the TOBY study).
 Focus should be to avoid hyperthermia, maintain airway and breathing, monitoring of oxygen saturation and other regular clinical observations.
-Active cooling is ideally initiates with in the first 6 hours.
-Hence, every effort should be made to identify infants who may benefit from cooling as soon as possible.
+Active cooling is ideally instigated with in the first 6 hours.
+Hence, every effort should be made to identify infants infants who may benefit from cooling as soon as possible.
 Active cooling is continued for 72 hours followed by gradual re-warming.
-Cooling for more than 72 hours or lower temperatures (32 C) is not recommended and is associated with higher mortality9.
+Cooling for more than 72 hours or lower temperatures (32 °C) is not recommended and is associated with higher mortality.